wxleong/tpm2-cmd-ref/README.md

 #### tpm2_policyauthvalue

 Enables binding a policy to the authorization value of the authorized TPM object.
 Enables a policy that requires the object's authentication passphrase be provided.
-This is equivalent to authenticating using the object passphrase in plaintext or HMAC, only this enforces it as a policy:
+This is equivalent to authenticating using the object passphrase in HMAC, only this enforces it as a policy:

 ```
-# create a policy
+# create the policy
 $ tpm2_startauthsession -S session.ctx
 $ tpm2_policyauthvalue -S session.ctx -L authvalue.policy
 $ tpm2_flushcontext session.ctx